Clarissa Bevilacqua is the winner of the International Mozart Competition Salzburg -

 No doubt in my mind that she possesses already a great potential for a successful career and that the world of music will welcome her with enthusiasm for many years to come.

 “We were fortunate to attend a concert played on that violin by a prodigy, Clarissa Bevilacqua....
 It is an electrifying experience to hear the precision and richness of the sound of the ‘Vesuvius’ coming from the hands of such a young performer.
 The old and the young intersected in one magic moment.”

 Violinist Clarissa Bevilacqua is known to enchant audiences with her dazzling technical skills and deeply inspiring musicality.
 Music director and conductor Terry Lowry says she has that “rare star quality that is difficult to describe, but impossible to miss.”

 Winner of several international competitions, she was awarded First Prize, Audience Award and Special Bärenreiter Award at the International Mozart Competition Salzburg.
-She was also awarded the Grand Prize at the Cape Symphony International Violin Competition.
+She was also awarded the Grand Prize at the Cape Symphony International Violin Concerto Competition.
 She is a Young Artist of the Classically Connected Organization in New York, and an Affiliate Artist of the Guarneri Hall Program in Chicago.

 An avid and enthusiastic learner, Clarissa received her Bachelor of Music at age sixteen, graduating summa cum laude.
 In 2021, she completed her Master of Music in Violin Performance at the Mozarteum University Salzburg with Pierre Amoyal.
 She is currently studying with Antje Weithaas at the Hochschule für Musik "Hanns Eisler" in Berlin.